The value of legacies

 Making your will

 In every case we strongly advise you to seek legal advice in writing your will to avoid unforeseen complications.
 To help you with your planning, the Academy offers a free will-writing service through membership of the National Free Wills Network, and a free online will-writing service through Farewill.
-Find out more here.
+Find out more about free wills.

 Whatever type of legacy you have in mind, and whatever stage your current thoughts are at, we would be happy to discuss them with you in confidence.